 ASK: “What type of treatment modalities are provided?
-Will treatment be tailored to my unique needs?”
+Will the treatment be tailored to my unique needs?”

-Evidenced-based care is crucial when it comes to treating a drug or alcohol addiction.
-Because addiction is a serious and often times progressive disease, it needs to be treated with methods that work.
+Evidenced-based care is crucial when it comes to treating drug or alcohol addiction.
+Because addiction is a serious and oftentimes progressive disease, it needs to be treated with methods that work.

 ASK: “What type of modalities are used by your treatment center?
 Are these modalities backed by research?”

 With over 22 million Americans in recovery from drug and alcohol addiction, there are many drug rehab programs with great outcomes and high success rates.
 There are great modalities and treatment plans available if you take the right steps to identify them – and your loved one is truly ready to take the course to get his or her life back from addiction.

 However, there are also many programs that make lofty claims and promises.
 Be aware of drug and alcohol addiction treatment programs that boast a “cure” for addiction, or offer programs that are less than 30, 60 or 90 days.
 According to the National Institute on Drug Abuse (NIDA) – relapse can affect between 40-60% of people who are addicted to substances.
 This doesn’t have to be the case.
 By selecting the right program – one that treats addiction in a comprehensive manner – you or your loved one stand a better chance of remaining healthy.